Mino

 -

 Yes!
-You can print your page by using the Share button in the top right corner of the navigation bar.
+You can print your page by using the Share buttons in the Page Options menu.

 If you want to print it, select Share as PDF, then print from there.